 I urge you to make the homemade cake, because it's so delicious and easy to make.
 This vanilla cake is vegan, no eggs, no butter and super simple to make, and just as easy as making a boxed cake mix and it's my favorite vanilla cake!

-The whole recipe is pretty easy to make, and can be modified in different ways, by using other jello flavors, fruits and homemade whipped cream.
+The whole recipe is pretty easy to make.
+Modify it in different ways, by using other jello flavors, fruits and homemade whipped cream.
 Bring on the fun!
 Bring on the Jello!

 Raspberry Cream Jello Poke Cake